Capys penningtoni

 Capys penningtoni, the Pennington's protea, is a species of butterfly in the family Lycaenidae.
 It is endemic to South Africa, where it is restricted to the KwaZulu-Natal Drakensberg foothills.

 The wingspan is 32–40 mm for males and 34–47 mm for females.
 Adults are on wing from mid-September to early November.
 There is one generation per year.

-The larvae feed on the flower buds of Protea caffra and Protea simplex.
+The larvae feed on the flower buds of Protea afra and Protea simplex.